 Local RAG and embeddings

-A local LLM doesn't know your notes folder, your codebase, your company wiki, or last year's email.
-Retrieval-Augmented Generation is how you fix that, entirely on your machine, in about an afternoon.
+Your local LLM has never seen your notes folder.
+It doesn't know your codebase, your company wiki, or what landed in your inbox last year.
+Retrieval-Augmented Generation is how you fix that, and you can do the whole thing on your own machine in an afternoon.

 This is post 10 of 13 in the Local LLMs series.
-After this one, you'll have a working "ask my notes folder a question" stack with no cloud dependency.
+By the end you'll have a working "ask my notes folder a question" stack with nothing touching the cloud.

 The two ideas behind RAG

 - Embed.
-A small model (an "embedding model") turns each chunk of your document into a vector (a list of, say, 768 numbers).
-Two chunks with similar meaning end up with similar vectors.
+A small model (the "embedding model") turns each chunk of your document into a vector, a list of maybe 768 numbers.
+Two chunks that mean similar things land on similar vectors.

 - Retrieve.
-When you ask a question, embed the question into the same kind of vector.
-Find the document chunks whose vectors are closest.
-Stuff those chunks into the chat model's prompt as context.
-Let the chat model answer using them.
+When a question comes in, embed it into the same kind of vector.
+Find the document chunks whose vectors sit closest.
+Drop those chunks into the chat model's prompt as context, and let it answer from them.

 The all-local stack